c-attard/natural-disaster-vis/README.md

 ## Project Context

-This project was completed as part of a Data Visualisation assignment, which posed the question "How is climate change impacting global patterns across key environmental and socio-economic indicators?"
+This project was completed as part of a Data Visualisation assignment at Swinburne University, which posed the question "How is climate change impacting global patterns across key environmental and socio-economic indicators?"
 Within this broad context, the relationships between global warming, natural disaster frequency and severity, and economic conditions in affected countries have been selected as a specific focus for the project.